djlosch/apollo/README.md

 **Step 1**: Make sure you have GA set up on your page.

-**Step 2**: If you don't want to test this out, jump straight down to the production examples below.
+**Step 2**: If you don't want to test, and just deploy, jump straight down to the production examples below.
 Otherwise, pull up your test server.
-Embed the javascript tag in your HTML, somewhere near or in your footer, preferably as the last thing on the page before your `</footer>` or `</body>` tag:
+Embed the following javascript tag in your HTML, somewhere near or in your footer, preferably as the last thing on the page before your `</footer>` or `</body>` tag:

     <script src="//djlosch.github.io/apollo/apollo.js?verbose=true"></script>